Skip to content

 Separating Malabar spinach leaves from the stems by hand

-We have spent a bit of time discussing Malabar spinach, its many uses and preparation.
-See Making the most of Malabar spinach The feedback on that story indicates that most people did not like the sliminess of the plant, even when taking the precaution of preparing it with acid in the form of lemon juice or vinegar.
+We have spent a bit of time discussing Malabar spinach in What is this thing called Malabar Spinach.
+It is the easiest to grow of the sub-tropical spinaches.
+So we have also covered its many uses and preparation in Making the most of Malabar spinach The feedback on that story indicates that most people did not like the sliminess of the plant, even when taking the precaution of preparing it with acid in the form of lemon juice or vinegar.
 We are experimenting with a Vietnamese soup that might earn broader appeal.

 There are two other spinach substitutes that we are growing but have yet to master in the kitchen.